 Football is an extremely emotional sport, however, sometimes, feelings run high, and despite being on the same page, teammates have famously clashed both on and off the pitch for whatever reason.
 The latest pair to do just that were Tottenham duo Hugo Lloris and Heung-Min Son who were involved in an argument at half-time of the 1-0 home win over Everton.
-So, following the reported exchange, we’ve decided to take a look back at some other occasions in football when teammates haven’t seen eye to eye.
+Looking for the latest Spurs News, Opinion and fan reaction to this story?
+You can read more on the Tottenham Hotspur News page So, following the reported exchange, we’ve decided to take a look back at some other occasions in football when teammates haven’t seen eye to eye.

 Kieron Dyer and Lee Bowyer